AnkushKumar0408/Y-axis-Scroll-with-Loading-Animation-/README.md

 The effects are page scroll in Y-axis and a loading animation before the main content comes.

+When the content scroll in y-axis font family is decreased.

 I used HTML, CSS and GSAP(library of JavaScript).